AdobeDocs/ffs-indesign-API/src/pages/getting_started/changelog/index.md

 This page contains the release notes and version history for Adobe InDesign APIs.
 Stay updated with the latest features, improvements, and bug fixes.

+## November 20, 2025

+### New Features

+*Custom Scripts API - New Endpoints*

+- **Update Script App Version**: New `PUT /v3/scripts/{script_name}/app-version` endpoint to update InDesign app-version configuration for registered scripts.
+Supports three strategies: LATEST_VERSION, FIXED_MAJOR_VERSION, and FIXED_MAJOR_AND_MINOR_VERSION.
+- **List Registered App Versions**: New `GET /v3/app-versions` endpoint to retrieve all registered InDesign app-versions with their status information.

+### Enhancements

+*Custom Scripts API*

+- **List Custom Scripts Response Enhancement**: The `GET /v3/scripts` endpoint now includes `majorAppVersion` and `minorAppVersion` fields in the response, providing information about the InDesign application version requirements for each registered script.
+- **Get Custom Script Details Enhancement**: The `GET /v3/scripts/{script_name}` endpoint now also includes the same version fields.

 ## September 3, 2025

 ### Enhancements